 top of page

-Hint: This Mediterranean marvel might be the plant-based game-changer we didn’t know we needed
+Hint: This Mediterranean marvel might be the plant-based game-changer we didn’t know we needed.

-If you’ve been exploring herbs and botanicals for digestive wellness, you’ve likely encountered the familiar names: turmeric, slippery elm, and marshmallow root.
+If you’ve been exploring herbs and botanicals for digestive wellness, you’ve likely encountered familiar names: turmeric, slippery elm, and marshmallow root.
 But right now, a lesser-known Mediterranean plant called the strawberry tree, Arbutus unedo, is stealing the spotlight — and for good reason.

 Let’s break down the science, the mechanisms, and what it could mean for botanical-based IBD support.